-6. Use words from the box to fill in the blanks. • measurable Together, an agency's, missionstrategicvalue , and statements describe • vision an agency's purpose.
-They also allow the development of goals that help an agency evalu ate how well its plans are executed.
-7 .
-Put a check (√) mark next to each question an agency can answe overall purpose. ☐ How are resources used to support the agency's organizational framework? ☐ Is the agency more focused on sales or on service? ☐ What is the agency's current and predicted staff size? ☐ How experienced is the agency's management team? ☐ Is the agency publicly or privately traded? ☐ How do the agency's goals determine what products it sells?
-8. An agency considers several market factors when determining how relationships it needs to have.
-Write a letter to match each market factorism.
+Directions: Use words from the word bank to fill in the blanks l. logether, an agency's er, an agency's, , and stateme ents describe an agency's purpose.
+They also allow the development of goals that help an agency evaluate how well its plans are executed.
+Dir rections: Put a check ( $\sqrt{\ }$ ) mark next to each question an agency can answer to describe its overall purpose. ☐ How vare resources used to support the agency's organizational framework?
+Is th e agency more focused on sales or on service? ☐ Wha at is the agency's current and predicted staff size? ☐ How experienced is the agency's management team? ☐ Is th e agency publicly or privately traded? ☐ How do the agency's goals determine what products it sells?